 You can read all the questions in one post here.
 For those who prefer to absorb information in smaller bites, here is question and answer #1:

-Why do you hate adoption?
+Why do you seem to hate adoption?

 I hate adoption in the same way that I hate organized religion and missionary work: the original intentions are potentially useful and beneficial, but humans have basically distorted it to the point that it is often ludicrous, abusive, and sometimes dangerous in its current form.